What is fly-tipping?

 - general household waste, such as bin bags

-- larger domestic items e.g. fridges, mattresses etc.
+- larger domestic items, for example, fridges, mattresses etc

 - garden refuse